zaman13/16-bit-TIF-image-viewer/README.md

   <img align = "right" src="https://github.com/zaman13/16-bit-TIF-image-viewer/blob/main/Codes/Beta%20versions/ec_logo_90px.png"  width = "240" />

 A python code to open 16 bit images with sliders to adjust color scale/range, colormap, and transparency.
 Two images can be opened simulataneously and superimposed on top of each other.
 Images taken with scientific monochromatic camera with different filters can be combined using this code.
+The opened image can also be analyzed using a object detection and analysis feature.

 </p>